shelbyspees/intro-to-tracing-slos/slides.md

 )
 ```

-^ our provisions are orchestrated by a background job
+^ our provisions are orchestrated by a background job called ProvisionDeviceJob

 # ProvisionDeviceJob
 ![inline, left](images/provisiondevicejob.png)

+^ here's what that looks like in a trace.
-^ for now, this ProvisionDeviceJob is our best proxy for the end-to-end provisioning process
+this ProvisionDeviceJob is our best proxy for the end-to-end provisioning process
-there are some steps that happen on boot that are harder to set up traceparent propagation for, so they don't get included as child spans right now
-so that's a work in progress

 ----

 ![inline, left](images/failed-provision.png)

+^ tracing our provisioning process is a huge help for debugging
-^ if a provision fails, we can go look at the trace to see what step had an error
+if ProvisionDeviceJob fails, we can go look at the trace to see what step had the error

 # filter to what’s relevant